-5. The period selected as the basis of the Produce Estimate was in The Produce Estimate and other Guides some respects, as shown in paragraph 36, not to Assessment. but it may be accepted without hesitation for a practically fluctuating system.
+5. The period selected as the basis of the Produce Estimate was in The Produce Estimate and other Goides to Assessment.
+The Produce Estimate and other Goides the Strictly normal, but it may be accepted without hesitation for a practically fluctuating system.

 The prices assumed have been discussed above.
-The Settlement Officer considers that his assumed rates of yield, though apparently higher than those of last settlement are in effect more lenient, owing to the change in standard of allowanes for failed crops.
+The Settlement Officer considers that his assumed rates of yield, though apparently higher than those of last settlement are in effect more lenient, owing to the change in standard of allowance for failed crops.
 The landlord's share of the produce has been worked out on the only possible principle, applicable to the somewhat complicated conditions mentioned in paragraph 39 (b) of the report, and it has been adjusted to allow for various side-transactions between him and the tenant.
-Ample allowances have been made for menials' dues, fodder concessions, and other cests of cultivation borne by the landlord, of which silt clearance is the most important item.
+Ample allowances have been made for menials' dues, fodder concessions, and other costs of cultivation borne by the landlord, of which silt clearance is the most important item.

 The resulting half-nett assets amount to Rs.
-30,06,000,\ exclusive of the income from dates and waste-lands, and except in the Atraf Cirole, from Gardens.
-This gives an inoidence of Rs.
+30,06,000,\ exclusive of the income from dates and waste-lands, and except in the Atraf Circle, from Gardens.
+This gives an incidence of Rs.
 2-8-0 per acre cultivated, as against Rs.
-1-7-3 at last Settlement, an increase of 72 per cent.
-The half nett assets at last Settlement were less than Rs.
+1-7-3 at last Settlement, an increase of 7z per cent.
+The half-nett assets at last Settlement were less than Rs.
 14,59,000 (which figure includes the present Khanewal Tahsil), so the rise in assets has been at least 107 per cent.
 Cash rents are too few to afford a check of any great value on the produce estimate.
 The rise in sale prices noticed above goes some way to show that the rise of 107 per cent. is within the facts.

 6. The system which has worked so well in the past has been retained The new Assessment.
-With practically no variation; the result is clear.
-Iy indicated in paragraphs 43-44 of the Report.
+It indicated in paragraphs 43-44 of the Report.
 As pointed out by the Commissioner, the general effect of the changes made is to add somewhat to the demand.
 The financial results are well brought out on page 26 of the Report.
 The percentage of half-nett assets taken is not really as high as the figure 72 suggests, as the new demand, like the old, includes occupiers' rates in the Sidhnai Circles.
 If allowance is made for this, roughly speaking we may say that one-third of the nett-assets are being taken as land revenue.